Thursday, December 18, 2025

 I decided to become a supporter of HWPL and Chairman ManHee Lee's peace initiatives because I also desire a world of peace for all posterity.

-Today I'd like to introduce an article regarding HWPL's "Sign for Her" Campaign in
+Today I'd like to introduce an article regarding HWPL's co-hosting of Nyerere Day Celebration in Tanzania :)

 [HWPL]